Skip to main content

 He cut his teeth at local media outlets, before moving to London and joining the BBC World Service as a producer.

 In 1973, he became a reporter for ITN, then went on to become a presenter.
-During this time, Sir Trevor was one of the few Black people in broadcast television.
+During this time, Sir Trevor was one of the few Black faces in broadcast television.

-He interviewed figures from Nelson Mandela to Saddam Hussein, and became the first sole presenter of News At Ten.
+He interviewed figure from Nelson Mandela to Saddam Hussein, and became the first sole presenter of News At Ten.

-In 1992, Sir Trevor received an OBE in the Queen's Honours List, followed by a knighthood in 1999.
+In 1992, Sire Trevor received an OBE in the Queen's Honours List, followed by a knighthood in 1999.

 He retired from News At Ten (for the second time) in 2008.
 By then, he had received more awards than any other news broadcaster in Britain.